EmberAds/ar-serialize-helpers/README.md

     # Or for multiple modules
     gem "ar-serialize-helpers", :require => ["ar-serialize-helpers/json", "ar-serialize-helpers/integer"]

-Then pass the module name to the `serialize` call in the model definition
+Then pass an instance of the class to the `serialize` call in the model definition

     class MyModel < ActiveRecord::Base
-      serialize :my_column, ArSerializeHelpers::JSON
+      serialize :my_column, ARSerializeHelpers::JSON.new
     end

 ## Contributing